cannonbeach/ott-packager/README.md

 <br>

 ## Misc
+(02/20/19) As I mentioned in earlier posts, the application is still in active development, but I am getting closer to a v1.0 release.
+This most recent update has included some significant transcoding feature improvements.

+- 5.1 to stereo downconversion and mono to stereo upconversion added
+- SCTE35 passthrough for HLS H.264 output mode with trancoding (added CUE-IN/CUE-OUT to manifest).
+Scheduled splices with duration are supported (immediate splices are not implemented yet and will do this with API support)
+- Fixed bug where DASH manifest would not output if HLS output mode was not selected
+- Finished most of the HEVC encoding path (some minor fixes still needed in the output manifest files for profile/level reporting)
+- Fixed DASH a/v sync issue
+- Added profile selector for H264 encoding (base,main,high)
+- Added quality modes for H264 encoding (low,med,high,crazy)
+- Added notification when encoder is unable to make realtime encoding due to limited CPU resources
+- Increased internal buffer limits to support a larger number of streams being repackaged

-(1/12/19) This application is still in active development and I am hoping to have an official v1.0 release in the next couple of months.
+(01/12/19) This application is still in active development and I am hoping to have an official v1.0 release in the next couple of months.
 I still need to tie up some loose ends on the packaging as well as complete the basic H.264 and HEVC transcoding modes.
 The remaining items will be tagged in the "Issues" section.
 In order to use the optional transcoding mode, you must enable the ENABLE_TRANSCODE flag manually in the Makefile and rebuild.
 You will also need to run the script setuptranscode.sh which will download and install the necessary third party packages used in the transcoding mode.

 See the WIKI page for more information: